Five Key Signs Of Anorexia

 Anorexia nervosa (commonly known as anorexia) is an eating disorder characterized by a person taking extreme measures to lose weight.
-It’s a psychological disorder, not a choice, and it can be life-threatening.
-If you’ve noticed symptoms of anorexia in yourself or a loved one, it’s recommended that you seek professional support right away, as early interventions can be life-saving and may improve the chances of positive outcomes long term.
+It’s a psychological disorder, not a choice, and its symptoms can be life-threatening.
+If you’ve noticed symptoms of anorexia in yourself or a loved one, it’s recommended that you seek professional support or talk to your healthcare provider right away, as early interventions for anorexia can be life-saving and may improve the chances of positive outcomes long term.
 See below for some of the most common warning signs of anorexia nervosa so you can be prepared to recognize and address them with the help of a healthcare provider.
-First, we’ll begin with an overview of the condition and its potential health effects.
+First, we’ll begin with an overview of the condition, symptoms, and its potential health effects.

 Getty